Below list of will help you to configure cookies and do session related settings. You can do these settings at application or server level.

 URL Rewriting and Wireless Access Protocol in Developing Web Applications for WebLogic Server.

 Sets the maximum limit for memory/replicated sessions.Without the ability to configure bound in-memory servlet session use, as new sessions are continually created, the server eventually throws out of memory.
 To protect against this, WebLogic Server provides a configurable bound on the number of sessions created.
 When this number is exceeded, the weblogic.servlet.SessionCreationException occurs for each attempt to create a new session.
-This feature applies to both replicated and non-replicated in-memory sessions.To configure bound in-memory servlet session use, you set the limitation in the max-in-memory-sessions element.The default is -1 (unlimited).
+This feature applies to both replicated and non-replicated in-memory sessions.To configure bound in-memory servlet session use, you set the limitation in the max-in-memory-sessions element.The default is -1 (unlimited).8. cookies-enabled

 The domain name must have at least two components.
 Setting a name to *.com or *.net is not valid.